 - Increased assurance in cybersecurity programs

-When auditors assess the design and operation of IT controls, they interview employees in finance and IT departments responsible for:
+When auditors assess the design and operation of IT controls, they interview employees in finance and IT departments who:

-- Approving and testing changes to systems that impact financial reporting
+- Approve and test changes to systems that impact financial reporting

-Management often discovers that employees signing off on user access reviews are only glancing at the users in question.
-This means they’re not taking the time to understand how underlying roles and permissions users have accumulated over time or breaking down critical segregation of duties.
+Management often discovers that employees signing off on user access reviews only glance at the users in question.
+This means they don’t take time to understand how users accumulate underlying roles and permissions over time or to enforce segregation of duties.